-George joined Bentley in 2014 and has held numerous human resources roles including director of HR, director of talent management, and interim vice president of HR.
-As vice president and chief human resources officer, he is responsible for aligning Bentley’s HR programs with the university’s strategic goals and academic mission, and oversees all aspects of human resources for the university’s 1000+ faculty and staff.
-Additionally, George serves as the deputy Title IX coordinator for faculty/staff and is the EEO officer for the university.
+George joined Bentley in 2014 and has held numerous human resources roles, including director of HR, director of talent management and interim vice president of HR.
+His current role involves aligning Bentley’s HR programs with the university’s strategic goals and academic mission, and overseeing all aspects of human resources for the university’s 1000+ faculty and staff.
 Prior to joining Bentley, George spent six years in senior HR positions at Tufts University, where he oversaw strategic initiatives ranging from organization management to workforce planning.
-George holds a Bachelor of Science in Hospitality and Business Management from Newbury College and a PHR certification from the Human Resource Certification Institute.
+George holds a B.S. in Hospitality and Business Management from Newbury College and a PHR certification from the Human Resource Certification Institute.

-Carolina joined Bentley University in 2016 as the vice president for enrollment management, bringing with her close to 20 years of higher education experience.
-In this role, she provides strategic leadership in the development and implementation of recruitment strategies and oversees Undergraduate and Graduate Admissions, as well as Institutional Research, Financial Aid and Enrollment Systems and Services.
-Prior to joining Bentley, Carolina served as vice president for enrollment development at Brandeis University, where she was responsible for leading university recruitment and enrollment programs including oversight of undergraduate admissions, student financial services and pre-college programs.
-Before serving in this role, she held senior leadership positions at George Mason University and George Washington University.
+Carolina joined Bentley University in 2016 as vice president for Enrollment Management, bringing with her close to 20 years of higher education experience.
+In this role, she provides strategic leadership in the development and implementation of recruitment strategies and oversees Undergraduate and Graduate Admissions, as well as Institutional Research, Financial Aid, and Enrollment Systems and Services.
+Prior to joining Bentley, Carolina served as vice president for enrollment development at Brandeis University, where she led university recruitment and enrollment programs including oversight of undergraduate admissions, student financial services and pre-college programs.
+Before that, she held senior leadership positions at George Mason University and George Washington University.
 Carolina holds a master’s degree in Management of Information Systems from George Washington University and a bachelor’s degree in Biological Sciences from the Massachusetts Institute of Technology.

 Andrew has been a member of the Bentley community since 1993, when he started as judicial coordinator.
-Following promotions to assistant dean, associate dean and dean during his tenure, he currently serves as the vice president of student affairs and dean of students, a role he began in 2011.
+Following promotions to assistant dean, associate dean and dean, he assumed the position of vice president for student affairs and dean of students in 2011.
 In this capacity, Andrew oversees all aspects of student life on and off campus through the management of numerous student-facing officers.
-In addition to his roles on campus, Andrew has taught undergraduate and graduate courses at Bentley, Northeastern and Suffolk Universities, and has been named staff member of the year by Bentley students and received Bentley’s Founder’s Day award.
-Andrew holds a PhD from Boston College’s Lynch School of Education, an MEd in Student Development and Counseling from Northeastern University, and a Bachelor of Arts in English from St. Michael’s College in Vermont.
+In addition to his roles on campus, Andrew has taught undergraduate and graduate courses at Bentley, Northeastern and Suffolk universities.
+He has been named staff member of the year by Bentley students and received the university’s Founder’s Day award.
+Andrew holds a Ph.D. from the Lynch School of Education at Boston College, an M.Ed. in Student Development and Counseling from Northeastern University, and a B.A. in English from St. Michael’s College in Vermont.